Skip to Content

 Field Test

-When you’re sitting with a reel like the Daiwa Certate LT, you need to make sure you pair it with only the best spinning rods.
+When you’re sitting with a reel like the Daiwa Certate LT, you need to pair it with only the best spinning rods.
 I had a chance to take the 2500-XH out on the water with the St. Croix Mojo Inshore as I did not have my St. Croix Avid Inshore or St. Croix Legend Tournament Inshore rods with me while I was up in Maine.

 When using a swimbait or chatter bait I really liked the way the solid feeling of the reel transferred all of the feeling right into my hands.